Victorian Railways bogie guard's vans: Southern Shorthaul Railroad

 Southern Shorthaul Railroad also acquired van 51, recoded as BVDY, with check letter A, as seen at South Dynon in 2017.
 The van appears to have first been used for the transfer of the first High-Capacity Metro Train in late 2018, and can be distinguished from BVDY52J by the former having "SSR" marked on the side and the latter "BRW".

-The fate of former VZDY54 is presently unclear.

 ZMF, VVEY vans

 In 1980 an entirely new design of guard's vans entered service.
 ZMF1 entered service in December, and when it did it caused mixed reactions.

 The "van" was actually a short bogie flat wagon, fitted centrally with a plastic cabin and verandah over the handbrakes.
 The other end held the gas and electrical fittings.

 This design was used because of the plans, then shrouded in mystery, to eliminate guards from freight trains.
 When this eventuated it would be possible to remove the guard fittings and use the flat wagon in freight consists for containers.